-Clause 17D Surviving Spouse; Minor Child of a Deceased Parent; Elderly Persons over the Age of 70 Clause 18 Hardship Clause 22 Qualified Veteran (with a service-connected disability during the time of war) Clause 37A Blind Person Clause 41A Tax Deferral (for persons over the age of 65) Clause 41C Elderly Person (over the age of 65 who meets certain financial requirements) Clause 42 Surviving Spouse of a Firefighter or Police Officer killed in the line of duty Clause 43 Minor Child of a Firefighter or Police Officer killed in the line of duty
+- Clause 17D Surviving Spouse; Minor Child of a Deceased Parent; Elderly Persons over the Age of 70 - Clause 18 Hardship - Clause 22 Qualified Veteran (with a service-connected disability during the time of war) - Clause 37A Blind Person - Clause 41A Tax Deferral (for persons over the age of 65) - Clause 41C Elderly Person (over the age of 65 who meets certain financial requirements) - Clause 42 Surviving Spouse of a Firefighter or Police Officer killed in the line of duty - Clause 43 Minor Child of a Firefighter or Police Officer killed in the line of duty

 In 2004, the City of Boston adopted the local option amendment to the 41C Elderly Exemption.
-The amended criteria included a reduction in the eligibility age, income limits, and asset limits.
+The amended criteria included a reduction in the eligibility age, and increases in the income and asset limits.

-With the passage of the "Boston Bill", taxpayers eligible for the 41C, 37A, 22, or 17D exemptions may also qualify for additional relief of up to twice the amount of the exemption.
+Under the "Boston Bill", taxpayers eligible for the 41C, 37A, 22 or 17D exemptions may also qualify for additional relief of up to twice the amount of the exemption.
 Additional relief is not granted in cases where the relief amount reduces the tax bill to a level below the prior year's tax bill, or if the reduction lowers the taxable value of the property below 10% of the assessed value.

-Mayor Menino and the Boston City Council lowered the tax deferral interest rate to 4% for qualified elderly taxpayers starting in fiscal year 2008.
-A tax deferral, which may be considered when a senior's continued homeownership becomes difficult, must be repaid with interest once the property is transferred or upon the death of the owner.
+Mayor Menino and the Boston City Council increased the income limit for the tax deferral program from \$40,000 to \$49,000 in Fiscal Year 2009.
+In future years, the income limit will change based on cost-of-living factors.
+A tax deferral may be considered when a senior's continued homeownership becomes difficult, and must be repaid with interest once the property is transferred or upon the death of the owner.